-Here's a quick and easy 25-minute Spicy Cashew Chicken recipe with an Indo-Chinese twist.
+Here's a quick and easy 25-minute Cashew Chicken stir-fry recipe with an Indo-Chinese twist.
 This recipe includes tips on how to get tender chicken and gives intense, yet balanced flavor!
 Gluten-free adaptable!

 Beef Kofta Curry, or simply kofte, is a traditional Pakistani curry made of tender meatballs simmered in a spicy, flavorful sauce.
 This recipe has all the authentic flavor of old-fashioned kofte but it’s made in an easier, more approachable way.

-This Pakistani and Indian-style Keema Matar (Ground Beef and Peas Curry) is an easy, one-pot keema recipe that’s deeply flavorful with no whole spices used.
+This Pakistani and Indian-style Keema Matar (Ground Beef Curry with Peas) is an easy, one-pot keema recipe that’s deeply flavorful with no whole spices used.
 This recipe also includes tips on how to make Keema curry with ground chicken.